domingosebastian/design_patterns/patterns_09_decorator_solution/README.txt

    2 - propagate the call to the database implementation obtained in the constructor

 - when you receive an invocation to records ():
-   1 - save a "readed" message in the logger
+   1 - save a "reader" message in the logger
    2 - return the result of the obtained database in the constructor to the same call

 When you have implemented the LoggerDecorator class you should go to the test